 The 2017/18 season was unpleasant for Brechin City Football Club.
 They finished at the bottom of the Scottish Championship table, having failed to win a single match and having amassed only four points from four draws.
 The following season, in League One, Brechin City was able to amass 36 points (9 wins, 9 draws, 18 losses), but this was not enough to save the club from their second consecutive relegation.
-Not wanting to add insult to injury, here is a badge redesign of which I am very proud.
+Not wanting to add insult to injury, here is a badge redesign with which I can say that I am pleased.

 Brechin City FC was established in 1906 by players from two Brechin-based junior sides (Brechin Harp and Brechin Hearts).
 The club name, ‘Brechin City’, derives from an historic designation of Brechin as a ‘city’, the result of the presence of its medieval cathedral (which dates from the 13th century).
 A simple illustration of the cathedral itself (now only a ‘cathedral’ in name as it is home to a Church of Scotland congregation, thus having no bishop) was first featured in the 1985 badge, which was updated to the current badge in 1995.
 For the 2006/07 season, the Brechin City badge featured different colours and a special centenary banner.

 For my redesign, I had originally explored using some of the heraldric symbols of Brechin.
 While mulling over options, I rendered a simple, but more detailed and accurate illustration of the main tower of Brechin Cathedral than the one used in the current badge.
 This image took my fancy and I built a simple badge around it, which is seen on the right below.
 A subtle detail in the redesign is found in the clock, which shows six minutes past seven, or 19:06, symbolising the founding of the club.